50onRed/ValueBot/README.md

 - `user` should be the username of someone in your team.
   - Can also be 'me' to request posts about yourself (this command is also available to non-admin users).
-- `time` (optional) should be either:
+- `time` (optional).
+If no `time` is specified, it defaults to getting posts from all time.
   - 'today' to get the posts today.
   - `month [year]` to get the posts from that month.
 If no year is provided, it's assumed to be the current year.

 #### By Value

-To get all the posts with a certain value, send a message with the following format:
+To get all the posts with a certain value, post a message to any channel with the following format:

 ```
 valuebot list [value] [time]